manhcuong02/eKYC/README.md

 ```

 ## Results
-Due to concerns about my personal information, I kindly request that the video results be deleted
+Due to concerns about my personal information, I have deleted the video result from my repo